borkenware/spoonfeed/CONFIGURING.md

 - `documents.assets` - string (default: `'assets'`)<br>
 Folder where documents are located, relative to the config file.

+- `documents.path` - string (default: `'docs'`)<br>
+Folder where documents are located, relative to the config file.

 ### Filesystem document source settings
 This is the default document source used by Spoonfeed.
-The specified folder will be scanned and the document tree will be built from this.
-You can force file sorting by prepending `[int]-` to the filename, it'll only be used for sorting and will then be stripped.
+The specified folder will be scanned and the documentation tree will be built from this.
+You can force file sorting by prepending `[int]-` to the filename.

 By default, categories name and slug are determined based on the folder name.
 If you want to use a different name, you can do so by adding a `manifest.json` file in the folder.
 It can also contain additional data that'll be passed to